azdavis/millet/docs/errors.md

 end
 ```

-`...` is a valid pattern row (as in `val {x, ...}`), but not a valid declaration.
+Declaration holes are written `...`.

-We parse `...` as a declaration because sometimes `...` is used in declaration position as a placeholder or filler in examples, for example in the discussion of functor argument interface syntax sugar in the description of 5003.
+Sometimes `...` is used in declaration position as a placeholder or filler in examples, for example in the discussion of functor argument interface syntax sugar in the description of 5003.

 To fix, replace or remove the hole.